deathstar/QServCollect/readme.md

 - Configure general attributes in config/server-init.cfg
 - Add authkeys in config/users.cfg
 - Type "chmod 777 config/flagruns.cfg" from command line to give QServ permission to store flagruns.
 Or, just change the permissions of the config/flagruns.cfg file to Full Access (optional)
-- Type "chmod 777 packages; chmod 777 base" from command line to give QServ permission to store maps.
-Or just change the permissions of the packages/base folder to Full Access (optional)
+- Create a "packages/base" folder set in the QServ root directory.
+Type "chmod 777 packages; chmod 777 base" from command line to give QServ permission to store maps.

 TROUBLESHOOTING
 ---------------